-If you have suffered losses with Commonwealth Financial Network, we are interested in speaking to you.
-Here, our investor protection team highlights some notable recent investor complaints and regulatory sanctions that have been brought against this company.
+Here, our investor protection team has detailed a few notable investor complaints and regulatory sanctions that have been brought against Commonwealth Financial Network.

 In October of 2015, FINRA investigators determined that Commonwealth Financial Network was systematically overcharging its customers.
 Specifically, clients who were purchasing certain types of Unit Investment Trusts (UITs) were being denied available discounts in transaction fees.
 For the misconduct, FINRA fined the brokerage firm $225,000 and ordered it to pay $357,521.04 in financial restitution.